Model Governor Role Description

 - Asking challenging questions of school leaders

-- Ensuring senior leaders have arranged for the required audits to be carried out and receiving the results of those audits
+- Ensuring school leaders have arranged for the required audits to be carried out and receiving the results of those audits

-- Ensuring senior leaders have developed policies and procedures, and the the school is operating effectively inside these
+- Ensuring school leaders have developed policies and procedures, and that the school is operating effectively inside these

 - Listening to and reporting to the school’s stakeholders : pupils, parents, staff and the wider community, including local employers

 - Ensuring the school staff have the resources and support they require to do their jobs well, including the necessary expertise on business management, external advice where necessary, effective appraisal and CPD (Continuing Professional Development), and suitable premises, and that the way in which those resources are used has impact.

 - When required, serving on panels of governors to: